 As the dreaded tax season looms, we are all forced to gather our numbers and figure out our situation.
-Freelancers have a bit more to think about, as your expenses (a.k.a “write offs) are directly correlated to your tax liability.
-I will dip into my almost decade experience in tax accounting in hopes of shedding some light onto your business needs.
+Freelancers have a bit more to think about, as your expenses (a.k.a “write-offs) are directly correlated to your tax liability.
+I will dip into my almost decade of experience in tax accounting in hopes of shedding some light on your business needs.
 I’ve gathered some tax tips below to help you prepare for the impending conversation with your tax preparer.

 1) How To Get Organized

-Payment and invoicing tools not only contribute to the ease of your operation, they provide your business with a digital footprint of your revenue and expenses.
+The first of my tax tips is to get organized.
+Payment and invoicing tools not only contribute to the ease of your operation, but they also provide your business with a digital footprint of your revenue and expenses.
 This will come in handy come tax time.
 Here are some suggestions for your consideration:

 Due’s Invoicing & Payment functions help provide credit and debit card solutions for your business.
 In addition, they provide online invoice and digital wallet solutions for freelancers, small business owners, and companies of all sizes.

-These type of tools can be of great help in staying away from common business problems, such as low cash flow.
+These types of tools can be of great help in staying away from common business problems, such as low cash flow.
 The faster you collect, the more flexibility you have as an entrepreneur.